Compliance

 | "Seemed anxious" | "Prior to the community outing, Tom paced the hallway, asked staff repeatedly what time they were leaving, and stated, 'I don't think I can do this today.'
 Staff used agreed anxiety management strategies (grounding techniques, reassurance about the schedule) and Tom decided to attend.
 He participated in the group activity for 40 minutes before requesting to leave." |

-The NDISCompliant Notes Rewriter is designed to catch subjective language and reformat your shift notes into objective, audit-ready documentation.
+The NDISCompliant Notes Rewriter is designed to catch subjective language and reformat your shift notes into objective, audit-mapped documentation.
 It is free to use and supports Standard, SOAP, DAP, and Brief note formats.

 Longitudinal documentation patterns